 For color and style reasons enameled and acrylic under mount sinks can be attractive.
-With acrylic sinks like Corian be careful not to pour boiling water into a sink with ice in it.
-The temperature change can crack you sink.
+With acrylic sinks like Corian, be careful not to pour boiling water into a sink with ice in it.
+The temperature change can crack your sink.
 With enameled sinks avoid cast iron pans as they can scratch and chip your sink.

 Integrated sinks are acrylic sinks built right into an acrylic top, so there are no seams to collect grime.
-And just like with the sink the top itself will have no visible seams although the sinks need to be a solid color while the tops can be any pattern.
-Corian is the most popular acrylic but there are a countless number of other brands and the difference between acrylics is simply the colors available.
+Just like with the sink, the top itself will have no visible seams, although the sinks need to be a solid color while the tops can be any pattern.
+Corian is the most popular acrylic but there are a countless number of other brands.
+The difference between acrylics is simply the colors available.
 Be careful using wavy patterns like Corian’s Camel as this will make seams quite noticeable when the pattern changes turning a corner and so defeats one of the advantages of the acrylics.

 Be careful using composite sinks like Blanco’s “Granite” sinks.
-These sinks have failed in the past and have no warranty that they won’t turn grey as many did 1o years ago.
+These sinks have failed in the past and have no warranty that they won’t turn grey as many did 10 years ago.
 If you want a composite type sink, a Quartz sink is the better choice as the resin used to fabricate the sink is less likely to have issues.
-The advantage of these type sinks are their unique shapes.
+The advantage of these type sinks is their unique shape.

 Farm sinks are difficult for some contractors to install.
 All farm sinks are custom installed on site and require your contractor to build a cradle inside the sink cabinet to support the sink, and to cut the sink cabinet to size.
 In some less expensive cabinet lines the sink cabinet needs to be built from parts.
 Make sure your contractor is aware of his responsibilities and is capable of installing a farm sink.

 Enameled apron sinks can be cast iron or fire clay sinks.
-Enameled cast iron sinks allow the contractor’s cuts to be hidden by the sinks apron so their installation is easier.
+Enameled cast iron sinks allow the contractor’s cuts to be hidden by the sinks apron, so their installation is easier.
 Fire clay farm sinks must be perfectly cut “scribed” into the sink cabinet.
-Fire clay although very durable can crack in an accident and unlike a chip in an enameled cast iron farm sink, a crack in a fire clay sink can not be repaired.
+Fire clay although very durable can crack in an accident and unlike a chip in an enameled cast iron farm sink, a crack in a fire clay sink cannot be repaired.
 Replacing the sink can cost several thousand dollars because the sink is built under the countertop.
-Because of this risk never use cast iron pans or bring heavy tools close to a fire clay farm sink.
+Never use cast iron pans or bring heavy tools close to a fire clay farm sink.